AleksBernat/NOTELIFE/Documentation/SRS-en.md

 <a name="initial_data"/>

 ### 1.2.1 Baseline
 Nowadays, people live in a rapidly changing flow of events.
 Throughout life, people do something.
 They have to combine study, work, family and many other things.
 Almost no free time.
 And many really important things are forgotten.
 Therefore, people have come up with ways to memorize such information: colored stickers, notes on paper, etc. However, these options have many drawbacks.
 In addition, they may not always be at hand.
 Most people are forced to adapt to the frantic pace of modern life.
 So how to keep all the important thoughts in your head?
 How not to forget something really important?
 How to keep everything under control?
+To solve this problem, the idea was to create an application that allows you to record all the necessary information.

 <a name="business_opportunities"/>

 ### 1.2.2 Business Opportunities
 Many people want to have an application that will allow better control of their lives: daily routine, upcoming events, important events.
 Such an application will allow them to always remember all the important things and always be ready for all occasions.
 The interface, designed taking into account all the features of people of different age categories, allows you to increase the number of people using this application.

 <a name="project_boundary"/>

 ### 1.2.3 Project Borders
-The NOTELIFE app will allow users to add records of important events, edit and view this information about news, selected according to their preferences.
-When adding a record, the date of creation of the record will be automatically added.
+The NOTELIFE application will allow users to add records of important events, edit and view this information, selected according to their preferences.
+When adding a record, the date of recording will be automatically added.
+Outdated or extra entries can be removed from the application.
+The application allows the user to personally select a place to store records.

 <a name="analogues"/>